Battleship Memorial Park: History

 Hurricane Katrina caused more than $7 million in damage to Battleship Memorial Park on August 29, 2005.
 It almost completely destroyed the aircraft pavilion.
 It shifted Alabama at anchorage and gave her an eight-degree list to port.
 Repairs closed the park until January 9, 2006.

+The museum's F-4C was removed from its location atop the entrance sign in February 2023 for restoration.